w3c/window-management/additional_explorations.md

 screen.
 Alternatives considered include exposing a `Screen` interface for each connected screen (via `getScreens()` or `window.screens`) with:

-1. New synchronously accessible `Screen` properties exposing additional device info.
-Since user agents could not prompt users or make async permission model queries amid property access, these could resolve to `undefined` or placeholders on `window.Screen` if permission is denied, to mitigate privacy concerns.
+1. New synchronously accessible `Screen` properties exposing additional info.
+   Since user agents could not prompt users or make async permission model queries amid property access, the new properties could resolve to `undefined` or placeholder values if permission is denied, to mitigate privacy concerns.
    This would likely be confusing and atypical web platform behavior, and could conflict with existing non-standard `Screen` property behaviors.
-   Further, it would be unusual for the sequence of `Screen` objects to contain static snapshots while the existing `window.Screen` was a live object.

-2. New asynchronous methods on `Screen` exposing additional device info.
-This would use more typical Promise patterns to support async permission prompts or queries, but provides an inconsistent access to `Screen` information.
+2. New asynchronous methods on `Screen` exposing additional info.
+This would use more typical Promise patterns to support async permission prompts or queries, but introduces an inconsistency in how Screen information is exposed.

-3. New asynchronous methods on another interface for additional device info.
+3. New asynchronous methods on another interface for additional `Screen` info.
    This is similar to (2), but perhaps even less ergonomic.

 ```js